JoelineAlves/Travel_Island/README.md

       - Clicking on the links of the pages will bring the users to the specified page.

-  - Treatments Page
+  - About Page

-    - Hovering on the book button link on each treatment section will trigger hover effect, highlighting the button for the customer.
+    - Clicking on the About page will bring the user to the About page.

+  - Gallery  Page

-    - Clicking on the book button link on each treatment section will bring the customer to the book now page.
+    - Clicking on the Gallery page will bring the user to the Gallery page.

-  - Book Now Page
+  - Contact Page

+    - Clicking on the Contact page will bring the user to the Contact page.

-    - When filling out the book now form, the customer is required to complete all fields before submitting.
+    - When filling out  the Get in touch form, the user have to press the send message to submit the form.

-    - Hovering over the book button will trigger hover effect, highlighting the button for the customer.

-    - Clicking and dragging on the map in the find us section will move the area shown on the map.
+    - Clicking and dragging on the map in the info  section will move the area shown on the map.

     - Clicking the plus and minus buttons changes the zoom of the map.